We have a wealth of knowledge and information to share, please see some of the resources available below.

 Government policy and people with learning disabilities

 At People First Dorset we want to ensure that the voices of people with learning disabilities are heard – not only in our local communities but also on a wider, national platform.
-One of our Trustees, Hazel Morgan has put together a paper on Government policy and people with learning disabilities.
-Here is a summary of the paper and you can download the full version here.
+One of our Trustees, Hazel Morgan has put together a paper on Government policy as it affects the lives of people with learning disabilities.
+Here is a summary of the paper.
+You can download the full version here.